 Our society is becoming more and more deficient in serotonin.
 There are more people on anti-depressants than ever before.
 Children are being put on Ritalin and other psychotropic drugs at an alarming rate.
 Dianne informed us that Ritalin works by releasing serotonin in the body.
 If parents knew that they could help to positively affect their child’s body chemistry in a more natural way, do you think they would elect to put their child on drugs which may have harmful side effects?
 I think not.

 So, how do you know if your child is deficient in DHA?
-Mental symptoms of DHA Deficiency include the following:

 - Sleep problems

-Physical symptoms of DHA Deficiency include the following:
+Physical DHA Deficiency Symptoms include the following:

 - Dry hair